Cyber Security

 Regular Backups

-Each of these strategies plays a vital role in a comprehensive cyber security plan.
-They are not just individual actions but interconnected parts of a holistic approach to digital security.
-Implementing the Essential 8 is not just about ticking boxes; it’s about creating a culture of security within your organisation, where every layer of defence works in symphony.
+They are not individual actions but interconnected parts of a holistic approach to digital security.
+Implementing the Essential 8 is not just about ticking boxes; it’s about creating a security culture within your organisation where every layer of defence works together.

 laptop under cyber threat